-Light blonde hair will be easier to achieve and maintain on naturally fair-haired women.
-For those with darker hair, start by adding blonde highlights and building up to an all over blonde shade.
+Light blonde hair will be easier to achieve and maintain naturally fair-haired women.
+For those with darker hair, start by adding blonde highlights and building up to an all-over blonde shade.

 Get the perfect colour melt by teaming ash blonde hair with a multi-tonal balayage like above.
 Credit: @hairbyjayleen

 Create contrast on ash blonde hair with the addition of highlights.
 This hue will work great on those olive and tanned skin tones.
 Credit: @bescene

 Use highlights to give your blonde hair a touch of sunkissed glamour that’s perfect for the summer months.